Are Healthcare Costs Tax Deductible?

 - Crutches

-- Eyeglasses, eye surgery and contact lenses
+- Eyeglasses, eye surgery, and contact lenses

-- Guide dog and service animals
+- Guide dogs and service animals

 - Home care services